 Recognising frailty earlier in a patient journey and intervening to improve outcomes, reduce admissions and length of stay.

 Service planning of how best to utilise our developing CAU workforce of ACPs and oncology registrars, with an aim to support a 7-day service.

+An increasing number of patients with cancer who are being treated for cancer are elderly.
+We will look at the role of examining frailty and other geriatric assessment methodologys can prevent unnecessary admissions.
+This will be co-ordinated with our embedded oncogeriatrics service.

 The post-holder will need to apply quality improvement tools, methods and relevant national standards to the projects.
 They will be expected to demonstrate progress achieved and summarise outcomes in the form of an end of year report.
 There will be regular educational and leadership supervisor meetings and they will be supported to identify and achieve personal goals.
 The role will help cultivate time-management and negotiation skills and will involve working with a wide variety of teams and departments.
 There will be the opportunity to further develop skills in leadership and self-awareness through courses and events, including a funded academic qualification incorporating a healthcare leadership or education component.
 The post will also foster connections with key local and regional partners in quality improvement.